sdrdis/iarpa/README.md

 How it does it:
 * First, it calculates a 3D map for each defined pair of images.
-* Then, it merge all the 3D map into a single one.
+* Then, it merge all the 3D maps into a single one by consensus.

 Main steps can be called independently allowing maximum customization.